 Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.30.5.

-Be aware of Python’s indexing from zero and code accordingly.
+Be aware of Python’s indexing by default from zero and code accordingly.

-Be careful when using the range function in loops starting from a non-default value as the range will end at one less than the ending number.
+Be careful that a loop will always end when the loop index counter value is one less than the ending number of the range.

 Use the for statement to execute over whole constructs in preference to loops that index individual elements.

-Use the enumerate() builtin method when both container elements and their position within the iteration sequence are required.
+Use the enumerate() built-in method when both container elements and their position within the iteration sequence are required.

 6.31 Structured Programming [EWD]